hschwaiger-usgs/volcano-ash3d/doc/ControlFileFormat.md

 #### BLOCK 10: Optional Modules
 Optional Modules are identified by the text string at the top of the block `OPTMOD=[module name]`.
+These are not required to be in the control file, but can be included to invoke features of the program other than the default behavior.
+These additional input blocks allow a means for controlling user-provided features such as non-standard source terms or physical processes.
 There will need to be a custom block reader in the module to read this section section of the input file.
+There are two optional modules built in to the main Ash3d code: RESTETPARAMS and TOPO.

-Below is the built-in example for resetting parameters
+Below is the built-in example for resetting parameters.
+Shown below are all the parameters avaiable to be reset (along with the default value).
+Only the parameters to be reset need to be listed.
 `*******************************************************************************`
 `OPTMOD=RESETPARAMS`
 `MagmaDensity         = 3500.0`